 The law also provides that any not-for-profit youth sports organization may adopt these rules and regulations.
 Not-for-profit youth sports organizations utilizing school owned facilities may be required to show proof of insurance.
 Pursuant to §206, subsection 28 of Chapter 45 of the New State Public Health Law, the Public Health Commissioner is required to assist the Commissioner of Education to develop rules and regulations regarding students who suffer mild traumatic brain injuries in accordance with §305 of the education law, subsection 42 and post such information on its website.

-SB 185 is a pre-filed bill to the 2013-2014 legislative session of the New York State General Assembly.
-This legislation was introduced on January 9, 2013 and was immediately referred to committee.
+SB 185 was introduced on January 9, 2013 and was immediately referred to committee.
 As proposed, the bill would seek to amend the existing law through the creation of a concussion management advisory board to advise the department of education with regard to best practices for an interscholastic sports injury awareness concussion management program.
 There has been no further action on this proposed legislation since January 9, 2013.

 The text of SB 185 can be viewed online at: